 Still, if you have multiple transaction points and multiple points of contact, it may be overwhelming to try and set up a goal for each one of them.
 Start out with the goals that are the most critical for your business goals, and once those are complete, gradually flesh out the others.

-Setting up a funnel is an optional part of the goal setup process, but I’ve found it extremely valuable for determining where your customers are coming from and why.
+Setting up a marketing funnel is an optional part of the goal and overall Google Analytics setup process, but I’ve found it extremely valuable for determining where your customers are coming from and why.
 With the funnel option, you’ll be able to outline the typical process your visitor goes through before completing a goal; for example, a customer may arrive at your homepage, travel to the blog section, and eventually land on the contact page, where they complete your “contact” goal.

 Setting up a funnel is advantageous because once you have some data flowing, you can easily visualize your customer’s path.
 Analytics will map out the ideal customer flow you outlined, and give you data for each step of the process.
 You’ll be able to see what percentage of your customers move on to each step, which will allow you to pinpoint any holdups to your ultimate goal of increasing time on site.

 The most important function of goals is getting the opportunity to objectively measure your return on investment (ROI).
 Will goals in place for all your major transaction and conversion points, you can estimate exactly how much revenue your site has brought in over a given period of time.
 Determining how much you spent to get that level of traffic is usually the tricky part, since you’ll have incoming traffic from searches, referrals, direct entries, and social media.
 Still, if you can estimate how much you spend on marketing and compare it to how much you’re making through your goals, you’ll be able to determine the effectiveness of your current strategy.